IotGod/LoRaMessenger/ReadMe.md

 Ryan

 ## Create an Assets folder inside of your application:
-In order to let your Android application read files you need to have an assets folder.
+In order to let your Android application read files, you need to have an assets folder.
 If you don’t have one you need to create it in order to add the encoding table file.
 This folder can be created by the following steps:
 1) Navigate to your application/project directory
 2) Right-click on your application folder
-3) From the drop down list, choose New > Folder > Assets Folder
+3) From the drop-down list, choose New > Folder > Assets Folder

 ## Read the encoding table from the Assets folder:
 After the encoding table file is added to the Assets folder, your application needs to read the file in order to encode the message.
 The following code snippet will let your application read the encoding table file from the assets folder.